Shaurya (missile): Testing

 The missile was launched from an underground facility with an in-built canister from Complex-3 of the Integrated Test Range at Chandipur.

 The missile was successfully test-fired for the third time, from the Integrated Test Range at Chandipur, Odisha, on Saturday 24 September 2011, in its final configuration.
 The missile flew at 7.5 Mach, and covered its full range of 700 km in 500 seconds.
 After this test, the missile is ready for production and induction into the Navy.

-On 3 October 2020, DRDO successfully test-fired an advanced version of the Shaurya from Balasore as part of user trials.
-The Shaurya missile can strike targets at a range of around 800 kilometres that will complement the existing class of missile systems.
-The advance version of Shaurya is light weight and reaches hypersonic speed during the last phase of moving close to the target to render missile defense and countermeasure systems useless.
+On 3 October 2020, DRDO successfully test-fired an advanced version of the Shaurya with an 800km range from Balasore as part of user trials.